Fluffernuttersandwich/Better7D2DbyFNS/README.md

 E. You are not running Mods out of any other folder that could cause a potential Mod Conflict.
 If you have Mods running out of the base game Mods folder, or Vortex Mods folder, remove/disable them!
+If you have Mods in a self-contained system like ModLauncher, that's fine, it won't interact.

 F. You are literate, and have basic computer literacy to figure simple things out for yourself.

-G. If you edited or added _ANYTHING_ to the main game folder directory, you will probably need to performa a full uninstall and reinstall of the base game.
+G. If you edited or added _ANYTHING_ to the main game folder directory, you will _probably_ need to performa a full uninstall and reinstall of the base game.

 "But why?!" you ask?
 Because Wabbajack will compare the hash files of your base game files to it's vanilla base game hash values, and if they are off, it might cause errors in installing your ModList.

 **It's always considered best practice to use a fresh clean vanilla install for _any_ Overhaul ModPack**

-... examples of you molesting base game files include: adding a ReShade, SkipNews Mod, Skip TFP Loading Screen Mod, adding additional folders, gfx tweaks, making changes to vanilla folders/files, etc.
+... examples of you molesting base game files include: adding a ReShade, injecting the SkipNews Mod into base files, same for the Skip TFP Loading Screen Mod, adding additional folders, in-file gfx tweaks, making changes to vanilla folders/files, etc.

 **When in doubt, full uninstall/reinstall!**

-H. Best Practice for all PC Gaming, and especially Modding:
+H. Best Practice for all PC Gaming, and especially Modding: Store Mods and Mod Applications in the correct locations!

 **In Windows, you should avoid storing mods on your system drive (usually labeled as "C:"),**